-But the coal-black Celt with the second-sight did not see fit to reply till he had tapped Dan on the shoulder, and for the twentieth time croaked the old, old prophecy in his ear: "Master - man.
-Man - master," said he.
+But the coal-black Celt with the second-sight did not see fit to reply till he had tapped Dan on the shoulder, and for the twentieth time croaked the old, old prophecy in his ear.
+"Master--man.
+Man--master," said he.
 "You remember, Dan Troop, what I said?
 On the 'We're Here'?"
 "Well, I won't go so far as to deny that it do look like it as things stand at present," said Dan.
-"She was an able packet, and one way an' another I owe her a heap - her and dad."
+"She was a noble packet, and one way an' another I owe her a heap--her and Dad."
 "Me too," quoth Harvey Cheyne.

-End of The Project Gutenberg Etext of Captains Courageous, by Kipling The Project Gutenberg Etext of Captains Courageous, by Kipling ling a hack for her.
-"It's fifty cents to the depot" - the driver began, but the policeman held up his hand - "but I'm goin' there anyway.
+End of The Project Gutenberg Etext of Captains Courageous, by Kipling g a hack for her.
+"It's fifty cents to the depot"--the driver began, but the policeman held up his hand--"but I'm goin' there anyway.
 Jump right in.
-Look at here, Alf; you don't pull me next time my lamps ain't lit.
+Look at here, Al; you don't pull me next time my lamps ain't lit.
 See?"
 The side-door closed on the patch of bright sunshine, and Harvey's eyes turned again to the reader and his endless list.
-"April 19th. - Schooner "Mamie Douglas" lost on the Banks with all hands.
+"April 19th. --Schooner Mamie Douglas lost on the Banks with all hands.